krawaller/accapp/presentation/source/chapters/10 - getting started/sections/07 - refresher git.md

 ~

-The solution is to *add a .gitignore* file
+The solution avoid tracking them is to *add a .gitignore* file

 Content for .gitignore
 ```diff